uccser/cs-field-guide/csfieldguide/static/interactives/cfg-parsing-challenge/README.md

 **Author:** Alasdair Smith
 **Modified by:** Jack Morgan, Alasdair Smith

-This interactive demonstrates a context-free grammar (CFG) by allowing a user to use it to build a mathematical equation (default behaviour) or sentences.
+This interactive demonstrates a context-free grammar (CFG) by allowing a user to use it to build a mathematical expression (default behaviour) or sentences.
 The user can also obtain a link to the interactive with their own productions through a simple interface.
 The interactive can demonstrate most grammars via URL parameters.